Nigeria: Hundreds of schoolgirls feared abducted in raid | DW | 26.02.2021

-An armed gang abducted an unknown number of children in an attack on a boarding school in northwestern Nigeria overnight, a state government spokesman said Friday.
+An armed gang has abducted an unknown number of children in an attack on a boarding school in northwestern Nigeria, a state government spokesman said Friday.

-"Unknown gunmen came shooting sporadically and took the girls away," Zamfara state information commissioner Sulaiman Tanau Anka told Reuters.
+"Unknown gunmen came shooting sporadically and took the girls away," Zamfara state information commissioner Sulaiman Tanau Anka told the Reuters news agency.

-"Information available to me said they came with vehicles and moved the students, they also moved some on foot."
+"Information available to me said they came with vehicles and moved the students, they also moved some on foot," he said.

 A teacher from the school, who wished to remain anonymous, told the AFP news agency that "more than 300 girls are unaccounted for after a headcount of remaining students."